Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Co-trading and covariance

 \section{Co-trading and covariance}

-In this section, we \gr{connect} the co-trading behavior to co-movement in stock prices.
+In this section, we connect the co-trading behavior to co-movement in stock prices.
 A direct measure of price co-movement is the covariance matrix.
-On every day $t$, we \gr{define a} {\it realized covariance matrix}, denoted as $\Hat{\mathbf{\Sigma}}^{R}_{t}$, as a proxy of the true covariance $\mathbf{\Sigma}_{t}$, based on \gr{logarithmic returns of} stocks.
-We conduct a regression analysis and present significant associations between co-trading and realized covariance matrices.
+On every day $t$, we define a {\it realized covariance matrix}, denoted as $\Hat{\mathbf{\Sigma}}^{R}_{t}$, as a proxy of the true covariance $\mathbf{\Sigma}_{t}$, based on logarithmic returns of stocks.
+We conduct a regression analysis and \gdr{uncover} significant and positive associations between co-trading and realized covariance matrices.
+Furthermore, we find that co-trading matrices significantly explain the idiosyncratic covariance among stocks.